wilsonmar/wilsonmar.github.io/_posts/2011-09-01-job-search.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here are my notes on finding a way to earn money that fits your desired lifestyle.
+"Great Place to Work" is the key.
+It's futile to work in toxic workplaces because I won't last long anywhere.

+So I have sought the highly rated employers.

 ## Major Job Websites

+Major job sites

+* <a target="_blank" href="https://www.LinkedIn.com/">LinkedIn.com</a> (owned by Microsoft) leverages the LinkedIn social platform of profiles for companies (who can afford it) to search for candidates.
+It provides salary information.
+But it doesn't provide employee satisfaction ratings for employers it recommends to you.

 * <a target="_blank" href="https://www.Indeed.com/">Indeed.com</a> aggregates job postings

-* <a target="_blank" href="https://www.LinkedIn.com/">LinkedIn.com</a> (now owned by Microsoft) leverages the LinkedIn social platform of profiles for top companies (who can afford it) search for candidates based on .
-It provides salary information.

 * <a target="_blank" href="https://www.Glassdoor.com/">Glassdoor.com</a> has

-* <a target="_blank" href="https://www.AngelList.com">AngelList.com</a> is a meeting place for start-ups, which often hire less experienced candidates
+* <a target="_blank" href="https://www.AngelList.com">AngelList.com</a> is a meeting place for start-ups, which often hire less experienced candidates.

 * <a target="_blank" href="https://www.Ladders.com/">Ladders.com</a> (a subscription site)

-* Monster I ocassionally hear from, so I update my resume there.
+* Monster.com is used by old-school companies that don't know any better.
+So I update my resume there.

+* Turing.com matches part-time contractors with

+* FlexJobs.com

+* Jobvite

 ## Remote work job sites